 It was a great meal and you truly would not believe that it is made without any animal-based ingredients.
 For kids, they have a set menu that consists of curry, potato salad, corn soup, dessert, and juice.
 After lunchtime, you can also buy items from their café menu which includes Hello Kitty-themed pancakes, sweets, and apple pie.

-Don’t forget to check the second floor after the performance, as this is your chance to purchase limited edition Hello Kitty goods.
+Don’t forget to check the gift shop after the performance, as this is your chance to purchase limited edition Hello Kitty goods.
 If you’re a fan of Hello Kitty, I can guarantee that you’ll be amazed by the items sold at the store.

 Hello Kitty Apple House

 The theater restaurant is exceptional, but there is still more to enjoy.
-Located in front of the restaurant is Awaji Apple House, a gigantic apple-shaped Hello Kitty Apple House where you can step into the world of Hello Kitty and get immersed through the magic of projection mapping.
+Located in front of the restaurant is Awaji Apple House, a gigantic apple-shaped Hello Kitty House where you can step into the world of Hello Kitty and get immersed through the magic of projection mapping.
 Moreover, at the top of this cute-looking building is a 360°observation deck with superb views of the surrounding scenery.
-You can even see a cute Hello Kitty face on the rooftop of the theater restaurant from the Hello Kitty Apple House.
+You can even see a cute Hello Kitty face on the rooftop of the theater restaurant next door.